eshaan007/Allowance-Checker/README.md

 # Allowance-Checker
+#### Helps in Keeping your Spending in Check! 💸🔒

 - It helps in giving allowance to a child by a Parent.
-- Restriction is prevalent on his spending and the money given to him
+- Restriction is prevalent on his spending and the money given to him.

 ### Tech Used